-Knowledge and preparation will help you use credit wisely after a catastrophe
+These nine questions and answers will help you use credit and credit cards wisely after a catastrophe

 I have lost my credit card.
 What can I do?

 Contact the bank that issued the credit card.
 All credit card issuers have toll-free customer service telephone numbers.
 A local bank branch office may assist you or you can call directory assistance for the nearest bank.
 Ask a friend of relative with Internet access to search online for the toll-free number.
 Many of the major credit card issuers set up special emergency hotlines to assist customers in disaster areas.
 Do not call Visa or MasterCard; they are not credit card issuers.

 What if I don’t know my account number and don’t have the last monthly statement?
 Can they still access my information?

 Yes.
 They can still access your information with other information that you provide.

 Do I have to continue paying my monthly bills even if I’m displaced or homeless?

 The emergency does not release you from your obligations to repay your debts.
 Consumer credit counselors urge credit card holders to call the banks that issued the cards immediately.
 If you don’t have access to cell or telephone service, call as soon as you can.
 Inform them of your location and circumstances.
 Ask for temporary relief while you are recovering.
 The banks have different options that may include: eliminating the minimum monthly payment requirement, increasing your line of credit to allow you to purchase emergency supplies, suspending late fees and/or finance charges or rushing orders for replacement credit cards.
 If you fail to call the bank and you do not pay the required monthly amount on time, you may be subject to late fees.
 Negative information may be sent to the credit reporting agencies.